connectomicslab/connectomemapper3/paper/paper.md

-  provided, including the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines in software container images, continuously tested in concordance to the BIDS Apps standard, major upgrades of the diffusion and fMRI pipelines, and the current extension to ElectroEncephaloGraphy (EEG), initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)).
+  provided, including the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines in software container images, continuously tested in concordance to the BIDS Apps standard, major upgrades of the diffusion and fMRI pipelines, and the current extension to Electro-EncephaloGraphy (EEG), initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)).
-CMP3 has been designed around different characteristics and principles along which it is summarized.
+CMP3 has been designed around different characteristics and principles along which it is summarized in this manuscript.

 # Summary